 One of the key elements to consider when designing or remodeling a kitchen is the choice of a backsplash.
 In 2020, there are a range of backsplash options out there, from the traditional 4-inch backsplash style to a range of possible sizes and configurations.

 Whatever you choose, your backsplash will probably be one of the more visually prominent elements in your kitchen, so it offers you an opportunity to express your personal preferences.
-For example, designers at note that “bold backsplashes” are one of the most significant kitchen trends for 2020.
+For example, designers at house beautiful note that “bold backsplashes” are one of the most significant kitchen trends for 2020.

 “Large-scale backsplashes will continue to be popular, and the designs will get more elaborate and serve as art and focal points… I see them being mixed with unique statement lighting and textures”